-These guidelines are intended to assist in drafting a petition for first release of non-indigenous phytophagous biological control agents of weeds.
+These guidelines are intended to assist in drafting a petition for first release of nonindigenous phytophagous or phytopathogenic biological control agents of weeds.
 A standardized petition will also assist the reviewers and regulators in assessing the risk of non-indigenous introductions intended for biological control of weeds.
+A petition may not be necessary to import biological control agents into a containment facility for the purposes of research.